-Following last year’s update to the Fly Creek HV UL tent, Big Agnes has added a second “HV,” or high volume model, with their popular Copper Spur.
-Already loved by ounce-counting backpackers and thru-hikers, the updated 2017 model brings added convenience and comfort with a new pole design that opens up the interior.
+Following their revamp to the Fly Creek HV UL tent, Big Agnes has added a second “HV,” or high volume model, with their popular Copper Spur.
+Already loved by ounce-counting backpackers and thru-hikers, the updated model brings added convenience and comfort with a new pole design that opens up the interior.
 It’s still not the tent for the comfort-minded backpacker, but the extra space, sub-3-pound weight, and 2 door and vestibule design make it one of the most complete ultralight backpacking tents on the market.
 Below we break down the Copper Spur’s interior space, weight, durability, weather protection, ventilation, and more.
 To see how the Copper Spur HV UL stacks up, see our article on the best backpacking tents.

-If you’re familiar with the 2016 and older Copper Spur tents, the changes to the Copper Spur HV UL are immediately noticeable.
+If you’re familiar with older Copper Spur tents, the changes to the Copper Spur HV UL are immediately noticeable.
 Gone is the multi-hubbed and somewhat complex pole design, and in its place is a clean, sloping rectangular shape with a single hub over the head end of the tent.
 What this change brings is more interior space—a lot of it, in fact.
 Big Agnes claims that the interior volume has increased by 20%, and it’s something that’s particularly noticeable when sitting up side-by-side in the 2-person model.
 The Copper Spur was always known as a “livable” ultralight tent, and the HV only strengthens that notion.

 The newfound open feeling is largely due to the near vertical walls, as the pole structure does a better job stretching all 4 side walls up and away from you.
 And the peak height of 40 inches is right where you would naturally be sitting up near the middle of the tent.
 Importantly, the peak is now more of a flat roof as the mesh under the hub in stretched by the crisscrossing poles.
 What hasn’t changed is that the tent height drops quickly towards the foot end of the tent, but even that space feels roomier than with older versions.